subhendughosh91/Decision-Tree-Hyperparameter-Tuning-App/README.md

-# Decision-Tree-Hyperparameter-Tuning-App
+# Decision Tree Hyper-Parameter Tuning
-Visual demonstration of Hyperparameter Tuning in a Decision Tree Model using GraphViz
+Visual demonstration of Hyperparameter Tuning in a Decision Tree Model using GraphViz.
+The target audience of this application are learners who are learning about hyper parameter tuning for decision trees.

+## Demo
+[Click Here](https://decision-tree-hyppara-tuning.herokuapp.com/) to check out the application.